collinalexbell/HackMatrix/game-design.md

 - Hand crafted replicated buildings
 - Manually generated large iconic buildings, with other modes for non-iconics
 - Trail creation via feet erosion of grass (not sure where this should be added).
+- MarkovJunior buildings
+- I kind of want to design a city here... like a futuristic Earth city
+- Roads are smooth
 ### Grand Magical University
 - Center of the World
 - Best looking Architecture